Cikro/finance-app-backend/README.md

 ## Choices of Technology

 ### Dotnet Core
-Since I know some ES6 JavaScript I initially I had planned to use Node Express for this server.
-There appears to be as more jobs in my area using other frameworks.
+Since I know some ES6 JavaScript I initially had planned to use Node Express for this server, but there appears to be as more jobs in my area using other frameworks.
 Supported by Microsoft, I chose Dotnet Core.
 Dot Net has many useful standard libraries which may be beneficial as the project grows.

 ### ReactJS